Patil-Onkar/Capstone-Project-2/README.md

 ![image](https://user-images.githubusercontent.com/39105103/113687364-dfb83280-96e5-11eb-94da-1619fd644b93.png)

-Moreover, if could able to see this in notebook as well.
+for more details, we are able to see this in notebook as well.

 3.Following screenshot will help us to check the performance of different model relatively.